Djembé (meer informatie in het Engelstalige deel hieronder)

 - After having bought an un(=low)tuned djembé or after having

 reskinned the instrument some additional tuning is necessary in the

-days, weeks and months that follow.
-Later one knot per two to three
+days and weeks that follow.
+Later one knot per year is more normal.

 Insects eating your djembé